Skip to content

 Find the entry requirements most relevant to you.

-• Completion of an Australian university 3-year or 4-year bachelor degree in the area of sport and exercise science, or equivalent, or a relevant health-related discipline with a minimum GPA of 4.5;
+• Completion of an Australian university 3-year or 4-year bachelor degree in the area of sport and exercise science, or equivalent, or a relevant health-related discipline;

 or

-• Completion of a Graduate Certificate in the area of sport and exercise science, or relevant health-related discipline with a minimum GPA of 4.5;
+• Completion of a Graduate Certificate in the area of sport and exercise science, or relevant health-related discipline;

 or